pretix/pretix-docs/docs/guides/seating.md

 ![Seating plan editor, displaying a toolbar with icons for different actions at the top; a sidebar with settings for the zones, the plan itself, categories, and the background image; as well as a blank background with a grid in the center.](../assets/screens/seating/editor.png "Seating plan layout editor")

-If you have an **image** file containing a plan of your venue, that image can be helpful for creating the layout.
+If you have an **image** file containing a plan of your venue, that image can be helpful while creating the layout.
-If you want to use such an image as the background for your layout, set the "Width" and "Height" of the layout to the resolution of the image.
-Then, click the :btn:UPLOAD IMAGE: button and select the file.
+If you want to use such an image during layout creation, click the :btn:UPLOAD IMAGE: button and select the file.
+The layout editor will not save the image you upload here as part of your plan It merely serves as a useful template for placing seats and other objects on the plan.

 If your venue has more than one floor or seating block, then you should create a corresponding number of **zones** in the layout.
-If your venue has seat and row numbers that occur more than once, and you want to depict those numbers in the layout, then you have place the seats in separate zones.
+If your venue has seat and row numbers that occur more than once, and you want the layout to reflect those exact numbers, then you have place the seats in separate zones.
 In order to create a new zone, click the :fa3-plus: button next to "Zones" in the sidebar and enter a name.

-!!!
-Note
-    Select your preferred zone before creating any seats, rows, or other elements.
-    Once you have created an element in one zone, you cannot move it to a different zone.

 In order to **zoom** in and out of the layout, hold the `Ctrl` key and move your mouse wheel.
 Alternatively, you can use the buttons :btn-icon:fa3-search-minus:: and :btn-icon:fa3-search-plus:: in the top bar.